Connect with us

-Vendors who submitted a question during a procurement's question-and-answer phase can use the complaint process to resolve issues or concerns that either were not or could not be resolved during the question-and-answer time.
+You must have submitted a question during a procurement's question-and-answer phase to use the complaint process to resolve issues or concerns that either were not or could not be resolved during the question-and-answer time.

-All complaints must be in writing and signed by the protesting party or an authorized agent; signed and scanned documents are accepted as originals.
+Your complaints must be in writing and signed by the protesting party or an authorized agent.
+Documents with scanned signatures are accepted as originals.
 The complaint must clearly state the grounds for the complaint, the specific facts and a proposed remedy.
 All complaints must be addressed to the Gambling Commission’s procurement coordinator, as listed in the procurement document.

-• The solicitation requirements are inadequate or insufficient to prepare a response.
+• Solicitation requirements are inadequate or insufficient to prepare a response.

 Complaints not based on one of these three subjects will not be considered and will be returned unanswered.